drawbuildplay/blog/content/blog/diy-herb-garden-planter-box.md

 +++
 As the temperatures start to warm up, it's time to start thinking about the growing season.
 We love to cook at our home, and a fresh batch of herbs on hand is always a life saver.
 Not to mention we love the smell of fresh herbs around us.

 We wanted to have something close to the kitchen so that we could walk out and grab a handful of Thyme or Rosemary whenever we needed.
 Ideally ours would have been against a window sill, but our kitchen isn't ideally situated for that.
 So instead, we decided to hang a long planter box over our deck railing.
+If you have a window sill you can just as easily hang this design from there too.

 This cedar planter box was super easy to build.
 I used cedar for the box since my research showed it was one of the best options for outside weather conditions.
 Plus I love the look and smell of cedar (yeah I may be weird).

 I also stained my planter box using Sherwin Williams SW3518 Hawthorne, which is the same color as our deck stain.
+If hanging from a window, you may prefer to paint it white or give it a white washed stain for a more farmhouse vibe.

 For this project, you will need to decide how long you want your planter box to be.
 Ours is pretty long, but I wanted it to be the same length as our deck rail on that edge.
 Your's will probably be shorter.
 My planter box ended up being 50" long, 9" wide, and 7" high.
 I purchased cedar which was 7" x 3/4 inches, and then cut it to three lengths of 7" x 50" (bottom, front, and back), and two lengths of 7" x 9" (two ends).